 We, at Kaira, have an Elementor Expert license because we use Elementor for most of our projects we build, but we also use the Gutenberg editor too, so we jump between the 2 depending on how complex the page or post needs to be.

-We use Gutenberg for the blog posts and simple layouts, and then we use Elementor (Pro) for the more complex layouts with scroll & load animations, and also because Elementor Pro offers the following features which are useful for building pages.
+We use the default editor and the Blockons blocks plugin for the blog posts and simple layouts, and then we use Elementor (Pro) for the more complex layouts with scroll & load animations, and also because Elementor Pro offers the following features which are useful for building pages.

 Top reasons we use Elementor Pro: